SCIM Access

 SCIM Attribute Mapping

-currently we support 3 Attributes in the Entitlement Object:
+Currently, we support three Attributes in the Entitlement Object: